A good coffee subscription is your one-way ticket into the world of all things delicious and caffeinated.

 Most coffee subscriptions offer whole bean or ground coffee, depending on how you’ll be drinking yours at home.
-But some coffee subscriptions also offer additional options, like Nespresso or Keurig pods, cold brew ready, drip grind, Espresso grind and French press.
+But some coffee subscriptions also offer additional options, like Nespresso or Keurig pods, cold brew ready, drip grind, Espresso grind, and French press.

 If you’re someone who owns a fancy coffee maker or Espresso machine, you can make good use of these additional types.
 While the difference might be minimal, these other bags are tailored for specific preparation methods to bring out each bean’s unique taste.

-Most coffee delivery subscription boxes offer a little variety when it comes to sampling new flavours and combinations.
+Most coffee delivery subscription boxes offer a little variety when it comes to sampling new flavors and combinations.
 The best coffee subscription box takes it one step further, with algorithms and formulas to ensure you’re sampling a new coffee each month and you’re almost guaranteed to enjoy it.